Updated January 2023

-This opens up a lot of different career paths in both the private and public sector.
+This opens up a lot of different career paths in both the private and public sectors.
 Plus, a skilled paralegal can also work as a law clerk or legal assistant, with options to specialize in many different areas of law.

 Considering a legal career and want to know more about paralegal job opportunities?

 Take a tour of the possibilities.
 From legal aid to corporate legal departments; NGOs to private law firms; and even starting your own paralegal practice.
 The sky’s the limit for skilled graduates.
 Here’s a look at some great options.